 The CND meets annually in a regular session for duration ranging from five to eight days.
 A reconvened session is held in every alternate year for two to three days to discuss the biennial budget of UN Drug programme.
 The regular sessions as well as the reconvened sessions are generally held in Vienna in first quarter and last quarter respectively.

 The CND elects its bureau consisting of a Chairman, 3 Vice Chairmen, and a rapporteur, on the last day of the annual session.
 The bureau is responsible for the inter-sessional work of the Commission until the subsequent session and for the decisions related to the organizational arrangements.

 Commission on Crime Prevention And Criminal Justice (CCPCJ)

 The UN Commission on Crime Prevention and Criminal Justice (CCPCJ) is a functional commission of ECOSOC.
 It formulates international policies and recommends activities in the field of crime control.
-It was established pursuant to a ministerial meeting held in Versailles in 1991, and was preceded by a more technically focussed Committee on Crime Prevention and Control, formed in 1971 to replace an earlier expert advisory committee
+It was established pursuant to a ministerial meeting held in Versailles in 1991, and was preceded by a more technically focused Committee on Crime Prevention and Control, formed in 1971 to replace an earlier expert advisory committee

 The Commission offers States a forum for exchanging information and to agree on ways and means to fight crime on a global level.
 It also provides substantive direction for the periodic UN Congresses, held every five years, on the Prevention of Crime Prevention and Criminal Justice.

 There are 40 members of the Commission who are elected for a three years term.
-The retiring members are eligible for re-election and are elected during the organisational segment of the ECOSOC in May every year.
-India is presently member of the CCPCJ .
+The retiring members are eligible for re-election and are elected during the organizational segment of the ECOSOC in May every year.
+India is presently member of the CCPCJ.

 Priority areas mandated by the Council when it established the Commission in 1992 are: